ILIAS-eLearning/ILIAS/docs/documentation/git-hooks.md

 ##  Git Hooks

-This document will list some useful Git hooks to create a better development experience for a contributor of the ILIAS project.
+This document lists some useful Git hooks to create a better development experience for a contributor of the ILIAS project.

 **Table of Contents**